Tomer Hanuka: Reception

 Frédéric Potet from Le Monde labeled it "A combination of Bob Morane [a popular French adventure hero], David Lynch, and Katsuhiro Otomo (Akira)".
 Eric Libiot from L'express compared the coloring in the book (By Tomer Hanuka) to that of Hergé, creator of Tintin.
 Lysiane Ganousse from L'Est Républicain wrote: "The authors have turned a chilling true story into a stunning tale", and the comics critique website, 9emeArt, gave it a rating of 10 out 10, declaring that "Even though it's only January, we can already say it's going to be one of the best releases of the year".

 Publishers Weekly had chosen The Divine for "top ten graphic novel for spring 2015", describing it later on as: "Heady, hellacious, and phantasmagoric".
 Jesse Karp on his Booklist review wrote: "Stunning artwork and creeping dread weave together in this satisfying and moving page-turner".
 Michael Mechanic from Mother Jones called it "beautifully rendered", while io9 defined it as "Your next comics obsession".
 Rich Barrett from Mental Floss chose it for "The most interesting comics of the week" and praised it for being "stunning, cohesive combination [of elements]".
 Terry Hong, from The Smithsonian Asian Pacific American Center blog, wrote: "can’t-turn-away riveting [...]
 Unrelenting and uninterruptible", and the Eisner nominated comics blog Comics & Cola dubbed it "superb" and chose it for its pick of the month.

-Overkill, 2011

-A monograph collecting Hanuka's illustration work between 2000 and 2010, published by Gingko Press.
-Designed and edited by Anton Ioukhnovets, Overkill; a second edition was published in May 2012.

-Meathaus S.O.S, 2008

-A comics anthology published by Nerdcore, including the work of Hanuka and his brother Asaf, James Jean, Farel Dalrymple, Brandon Graham, Thomas Herpich, Jim Rugg, and Corey Lewis.
-Edited by Brandon Graham, Chris McD, and Matt Gagnon.
-Called "one of the best comics of the year" by New York magazine.

-The Placebo Man, 2005

-Publisher by Alternative Comics, The Placebo Man collects comics created from 2000 to 2005, including stories previously published in Bipolar and New Thing.
-130 pages, black and white with color covers.
-It was translated into French by Actes Sud in 2006.

-The Washington Post wrote, "Hanuka's raw, illustrative style underscores the tension and awkward fumblings toward meaning and connection that lie seething beneath the stories' surfaces."

-Bipolar 1–5, 2000–2004

-A five-issue comics mini series published by Alternative Comics.
-Co-created by Asaf and Tomer Hanuka, it's a comic book which has two parts.
-Asaf's side features the serializes the story "Pizzeria Kamikaze" (now collected), adapted from a book by Etgar Keret.
-Tomer's side is short fiction.

-The Comics Journal wrote, "Each edition has conducted readers on an excursion through curious environments, full of sights that conjoin the common and the disorienting and of situations that are at once ordinary and unaccountable."